Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Adamantine is an ultrahard metal found in meteorites and extraordinary mineral veins.
 In addition to being used to craft *adamantine armor*, the metal is also used for weapons.

-&emsp; **Diamondsbane.** Melee weapons and ammunition made of or coated with adamantine are unusually effective when used to break objects.
+**Diamondsbane.** Melee weapons and ammunition made of or coated with adamantine are unusually effective when used to break objects.
 Whenever an *adamantine weapon* or piece of *adamantine ammunition* hits an object, the hit is a Critical Hit.

 The adamantine version of a melee weapon or of ten pieces of ammunition costs 5,000 SP more than the normal version, whether the weapon or ammunition is made of the metal or coated with it.